immuta/node-libhdfs3/README.md

 ### libhdfs3

-Basica functionality is provided via the `libhdfs3` class.
+Basic functionality is provided via the `libhdfs3` class.
 You can get an instance via:

 ```javascript